elix/elix.org/content/ArrowDirectionMixin.md

       }
     }

+`ArrowDirectionMixin` is a [mixin that contributes to a component's template](mixins#mixins-that-contribute-to-a-component-s-template), as shown above.

 As currently implemented, `ArrowDirectionMixin` only displays the arrow buttons if mouse movement is detected.
 This behavior is intended to avoid showing arrows when the user is viewing a carousel-like component on a mobile device with no mouse.
 In such cases, it is expected that the component will provided touch gestures (e.g., with [TouchSwipeMixin](TouchSwipeMixin)), so the arrows are unnecessary and may prove distracting or reduce the screen real estate available for touch gestures.

 See also [PageDotsMixin](PageDotsMixin).